cdown/chrisdown.name/oldgames.md

     1. Part 1
     2. Part 2
     3. Shivering Isles
+9. Hear No Evil
-9. Archive invalidation (BSA redirection)
+10. Archive invalidation (BSA redirection)

 Don't use the Oblivion launcher "data files" section to enable stuff any more, since it will mess up the load order.